 Haw Par Villa

-Also known as the Tiger Balm Gardens, Haw Par Villa is a journey into Chinese folklore and mythology, and probably one of the weirdest tourist spots in Singapore and Southeast Asia as a whole.
+Also known as the Tiger Balm Gardens, Haw Par Villa is a journey into Chinese folklore and mythology.

 The park holds over 1,000 statues ranging from weird to wonderful, including statues of armed monkeys and giant crabs with human faces…